 This app can’t open, Check the Windows Store for more info

 Microsoft has identified the cause and provided a workaround.

 What caused the issue

 The issue was related to the Store Licensing Service.
 Preview Apps were given a license that timed out far too quickly.
-This was fixed on Feb.
-23. But this gave rise to another issue where the Store fails to acquire a new license if one already existed, even if the license had expired.
+This gave rise to another issue where the Store fails to acquire a new license if one already existed, even if the license had expired.
 Removing and reinstalling doesn’t clear the cache so the app fails to get the license at startup.
 If you had installed the app prior to Feb.
 23 then you would hit this issue and removing and reinstalling the app won’t fix the problem.

 Microsoft’s Andrew Moss explaining the issue has posted the workaround in the Microsoft’s Community.
 It’s a workaround till a fix is made available.
 What this workaround does is, it purges all licenses cached on the device, and allow a refresh of all valid licenses.
 After you do this workaround you will need to remove Word Preview, PowerPoint Preview and Excel Preview and re-acquire them from the Store (and other Apps if they are also showing the same symptoms)

 1. Open Notepad and paste the following text into the blank doc